google/zetasql/docs/functions-and-operators.md

     +   `exact`: The function fails if the result cannot be represented as a `DOUBLE` without loss of precision.
-    +   `round`: The numeric value stored in JSON will be rounded to `DOUBLE`.
+    +   `round` (default): The numeric value stored in JSON will be rounded to `DOUBLE`.
 If such rounding is not possible, the function fails.
-This is the default value if the argument is not specified.

 **Return type**